Kirk Penney

 2008/09

-After the Brisbane Bullets fell into financial hardship and withdrew from the league, head coach Andrej Lemanis recruited free agent pair CJ Bruton (two-year deal) and former Breaker Dillon Boucher (three-year deal) to play for the Breakers with the explicit intentions to win a championship that season.
+After the Brisbane Bullets withdrew from the league due to financial difficulties, New Zealand Breakers head coach Andrej Lemanis seized the opportunity to strengthen his squad.
+He secured free agent duo CJ Bruton (two-year deal) and former Breaker Dillon Boucher (three-year deal), with the clear objective of pushing the team toward a championship.

-‘The Breakers have proved they’re a playoff team and I’d like to help take them up to that next level,’ Bruton said upon signing with New Zealand.
+“The Breakers have proved they’re a playoff team, and I’d like to help take them up to that next level,” Bruton said upon signing with New Zealand.

-‘I’ve seen the Breakers change their team and their culture to become more competitive.
-They’re serious about becoming number one and I want to be a part of New Zealand’s first championship.
-You don’t play this sport just to be in it.’
+“I’ve seen the Breakers change their team and their culture to become more competitive.
+They’re serious about becoming number one, and I want to be a part of New Zealand’s first championship.
+You don’t play this sport just to be in it.”

 2010/11

-Kirk Penney (20.0 points, 4.0 rebounds, and 2.3 assists) would finish as the team’s leading scorer, with the Breakers finishing the regular season on top of the ladder (22–6).
-Wilkinson (15.8 points, 5.7 rebounds, and 1.3 assists), CJ Bruton (11.0 points, 1.7 rebounds, and 1.8 assists), Thomas Abercrombie (10.5 points, 5.4 rebounds, and 1.6 assists) and Vukona (8.3 points, 7.6 rebounds, and 1.9 assists) rounded out New Zealand’s starting lineup, while Braswell (10.2 points, 2.6 rebounds, and 4.2 assists) add a spark from the bench, a role that would see him selected the NBL’s Best Sixth Man at the end of the year.
+Penney (20.0 points, 4.0 rebounds, and 2.3 assists) returned to lead the team in scoring, proving instrumental in the Breakers securing the NBL’s best regular-season record at 22–6.
+Wilkinson (15.8 points, 5.7 rebounds, and 1.3 assists) added offensive firepower in the frontcourt, while CJ Bruton (11.0 points, 1.7 rebounds, and 1.8 assists) and Thomas Abercrombie (10.5 points, 5.4 rebounds, and 1.6 assists) provided additional scoring options.
+Vukona (8.3 points, 7.6 rebounds, and 1.9 assists) anchored the team with his defensive intensity, and Braswell (10.2 points, 2.6 rebounds, and 4.2 assists) played a key role off the bench, earning NBL Best Sixth Man honors.

 ILLAWARRA HAWKS